-Each morning you wake up get dressed, go to the bathroom, put on your face, brush your teeth, brush your hair and after that you are ready for the day.
-For some people it might take around a hour, for me it takes 15 minutes.
+Each morning you wake up get dressed, go to the bathroom, put on your face, brush your teeth, brush your hair and after that, you are ready for the day.
+For some people it might take around an hour, for me, it takes 15 minutes.
 I don’t put on makeup, it saves a lot of waste, damages my skin and is just too much effort so early in the morning.
 I only put on make up for special occasions.

 Now take a moment, while in your bathroom to put out all the items you use for your routine and bath/shower.
 It is shocking to see that most of the items comes in plastic containers that you just throw away after use.
 Good on you if you recycle, but most people don’t.

 Have you ever taken a look at the ingredients of the products you put on your body?
 Do you know what Propylene Glycol or Tetrasodium Pyrophosphate is?
 These are two products that are in Colgate Toothpaste.
 It might harm you, it might not.
 I am no expert on this and if you want to find out more I urge you to do some research.
 But I just choose not to buy those items anymore.

 So now the shock sets in, after a cup of tea you wonder, what can I use that is more eco and waste friendly.
 I’m here to help, I hope, with a few products, DIYs and tips on how to do your beauty routine more friendly.
 Tips that of what I have tried, what worked for my husband and me.
 (Yes you need to think about your husband’s needs also.
 He did not like my first toothpaste DIY)

 One of the easiest swaps to make it get a bamboo or cornstarch toothbrush.
 After you are done with the toothbrush you can just throw it in your compost bin and it decomposes.
 We tried the bamboo toothbrush first.
 It worked great in the beginning but after a while, it started to smell, because bamboo is absorbent.